Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Problem Formulation

-In the modeling framework described above, we impose the following assumption: \begin{customass}{1} Each vehicle is equipped with sensors to measure and share their local information while communication among CAVs occurs without any delays or errors. \end{customass}
+In the modeling framework described above, we impose the following assumptions: \textbf{Assumption 1.} Each CAV is equipped with sensors to measure and share their local information. \textbf{Assumption 2.} Communication among CAVs occurs without any delays or errors.

-Assumption 1 may be strong, but it is relatively straightforward to relax as long as the noise in the measurements and/or delays is bounded.
+Assumption 1 restricts the problem to the case of 100\% CAV penetration rate.
+Assumption 2 may be strong, but it is relatively straightforward to relax as long as the noise in the measurements and/or delays is bounded.
 For example, we can determine upper bounds on the state uncertainties as a result of sensing or communication errors and delays, and incorporate these into more conservative safety constraints.